Kitchen knife: Trimming

-Fluting
+Decorating or fluting

-Usually about 5 cm to 10 cm (2 to 4 inches) long, a fluting knife has a small blade that is very straight.
-Fluting knives are ideal for small tasks such as decorating and peeling.
+A decorating knife is any knife with a blade designed to make a decorative cut.
+The most common pattern is a simple zigzag or fluting.
+Decorating knives are ideal for use in making fancy cuts for garnishes, presentation, and other small tasks (such as rosettes or fluted mushrooms).
+Usually a small blade about 5 to 10 cm long.

-Specialty knives
+Speciality knives

 Certain knives are specialized for a particular food.
 For example, oyster knives are necessary to shuck oysters (which cannot safely be opened otherwise), but are not used outside of shellfish.